nuuuwan/news_lk3_data/README.md

 Former State Minister Lohan Ratwatte, who was today arrested by the Mirihana Police, was produced before the Nugegoda Acting Magistrate this evening (31).

+Earlier today, Ratwatte, who was arrested in Kandy, was brought to the Mirihana Police Station.

-Police said that the former state minister was arrested in Kandy over an incident of discovering a car without number plates at his wife’s house in the Mirihana area of Nugegoda.
+Police said that the former state minister was arrested in Kandy over an incident of discovering an unregistered car at his wife’s house in the Mirihana area of Nugegoda.

-The concerned car without registered number plates was found on October 26, 2024, according to police.
+The car without registered number plates was found on October 26, 2024, according to police.

-Police had found the luxury car in question during an inspection carried out based on information received by the police headquarters that there is a luxury car without number plates in a three-storied house in the Embuldeniya area in Mirihana belonging to Shashi Prabha Ratwatte, the wife of Former State Minister Lohan Ratwatte.
+Police had found the luxury car in question during an inspection carried out based on information received by the police headquarters that there is a luxury car without number plates in a three-storied house in the Embuldeniya area in Mirihana, belonging to Shashi Prabha Ratwatte, the wife of former State Minister Lohan Ratwatte.

 ...